Estimating Cosmological Parameters and Reconstructing Hubble Constant with Artificial Neural Networks: A Test with covariance matrix and mock H(z): Conclusions and Discussions

 \subsection{Conclusions}

-In this work, we had put forward a new method that can be used to reconstruct the $H(z)$.
+In our work, we had put forward a new method that can be used to reconstruct the $H(z)$.
 The effect of this method is obvious.
 One of the main purposes of our work is to estimate the cosmological parameters, so we sampled some data points from the reconstructed $H(z)$ and constrainded in the $\Lambda CDM$ model.
-We found that the posterior distribution calculated by the sampled reconstructed data is consistent with the $\Lambda$CDM model with Planck Collaboration \citep{aghanim2018planck}, behaving better than calculating the posterior distribution with the mock $H(z)$, which is one of the training data in our work.
-Comparing to the posterior distribution estimated with the real 32 OHD points, the result gives by the reconstructed $H(z)$ has a confidence intervals of the same size, and the 2 posterior distributions give similar range of the 3 cosmological parameters.
-Furthermore, the shape of the 2 distributions (Fig. \ref{fig:poster_re} and Fig. \ref{fig:poster_rea}) are similar.
+We found that the posterior distribution calculated by the sampled reconstructed data is consistent with the $\Lambda CDM$ model with Planck Collaboration \citep{aghanim2018planck}.
+The posterior distribution obtained from the reconstructed H(z) shows confidence intervals comparable in size to those derived from the real 32 OHD data points.
+Notably, both distributions yield consistent parameter ranges for the three cosmological parameters, and the shapes (Fig. \ref{fig:poster_re} and Fig. \ref{fig:poster_rea}) are similar.
+We further tested the posteriors by using KL divergence and FoM, and the reconstructed data behaved well in the test.
 On the contrary, the shape and the range of the posterior distribution calculated by the mock $H(z)$ didn't behave well.
-Apart from just sampling 32 data points, we can sample more points in the reconstructed data in the range which has few real data points.
 At the same time, with the reconstructed $H(z)$, we can easily get the Hubble constant $H_0$, and the result is consistent with the Hubble constant calculated by the CMB-based measurements.

-Therefore, we propose that the data reconstructed by our method can represent the actual distribution of the real observational data nicely, and thus can be helpful in cosmological research such as the cosmological parameter estimation and calculation of the dark energy scalar field potential.
-We will keep investigating these interesting issues in our future works.

 We combined the real observational data and covariance matrix to generate reconstructed $H(z)$ in a specific redshift range in $z\in[0,2]$.
-More precisely, we hope the reconstructed $H(z)$ can learn the characteristics of both Fig. \ref{fig:mockhz} and Fig. \ref{fig:gp}.
-Like we talk in the \ref{GPR}, the shape of Fig. \ref{fig:gp} is not ideal enough, and as we can see the region $95\%$ doesn't include many real data points.
+More precisely, we hope the reconstructed $H(z)$ can learn the characteristics of both Fig. \ref{fig:mockhz} and GP.
 To some extent, it is still reasonable because when there has more data points, it is easlier to get a precise estimation.
 On the contrary, Fig. \ref{fig:mockhz} lose the precision in order to construct the balanced shape of the distribution.
-For this reason, in our work we decided to combine the 2 distributions in Fig. \ref{fig:mockhz} and Fig. \ref{fig:gp}.
+For this reason, in our work we decided to combine the 2 distributions in Fig. \ref{fig:mockhz} and GP.